-Professor CK Prahalad passed away last weekend.
+Professor CK Prahalad passed away last weekend on 16th October, 2010.
 He was one of the most influential business thinkers of our time and has influenced me a great deal.I think two of his ideas are particularly fascinating.
 These are core competence of the corporation (co authored with Gary Hamel) and Bottom of the pyramid (with Stuart Hart).

 The question of outsourcing and re-defining what is core competence in the globalized,internet connected world is the kind of long term “evergreen”application that makes the core competence idea so powerful.
 The Internet came after the core competence idea was put forth and yet informs some of my own forthcoming academic papers.